Skip to main content

 Will CBSA See My Felony Conviction?

 Almost certainly yes.
-Under the Beyond the Border Action Plan between Canada and the United States, the two countries share extensive criminal justice data.
-US felony convictions are recorded in the National Crime Information Center (NCIC) and are accessible to CBSA through their connection to the Canadian Police Information Centre (CPIC).
+Canada and the United States share criminal-justice information through long-standing arrangements between their border and law-enforcement agencies.
+US felony convictions are recorded in the National Crime Information Center (NCIC) and can be accessed by CBSA through its connection to the Canadian Police Information Centre (CPIC).

 At land border crossings, CBSA officers run identity checks through NCIC/CPIC as part of routine primary inspection.
 At airports, advance passenger information is cross-referenced before your flight even lands.
 There is no reliable way to conceal a US felony conviction at the Canadian border.